 These Double Butterscotch Cookies are flavored with both pudding mix and chips for a creamy, chewy texture.
-Love this easy recipe!
+Love this easy recipe for homemade cookies!

 Double Butterscotch Cookies

-If you’re planning to freeze cookies, let them fully cool, then pack them up in a freezer zipper bag or freezer-safe container.
+You absolutely can!
+They’re great in the freezer.
+They hold up well and their flavor and texture is not compromised by the freezing and thawing process.
+If you’re planning to freeze the cookies, let them fully cool, then pack them up in a freezer zipper bag or freezer-safe container.

 - 3/4 cup butter, softened